AnuragKSinha/spring-boot-microservices-workshop/README.md

   * Start up a Eureka Server
   * Have microservice register(publish) using Eureka client
   * Have microservice locate(consume) using Eureka client

+## How to call service without using actual URLs?
+* Using @LoadBalanced
+  > It does the service discovery in a load balanced way
+* When you use @LoadBalanced you are telling RestTemplate/WebClient dont go to the service directly whatever URL is given to you is not actual URL,the URL which is given is basically a hint about what service you need to discover.